w3f/research/docs/research_team_members/fatemeh.md

 At Web3 Foundation I work on a number of tasks:

-* help design and coordinate the research agenda
+* help design and coordinate W3F's research agenda
 * work on research challenges of Polkadot such as interoperability, networking, and auctions
 * coordinating our external academic collaborations
 * help with a research project aiming at designing a privacy-enhancing messaging service for decentralized applications